w3c/openscreenprotocol/capabilities.md

 ## Extension Capabilities

-This table lists capabilities that other parties have reserved to extend the core protoco.
+This table lists capabilities that other parties have reserved to extend the core protocol.
 Each extension should reserve a range of message type IDs and/or a list of additional fields that will be added to existing Open Screen Messages.
 (The entry below is just an example and not an actual registered extension.)